ktagilbert/rookie-dev/_posts/2015-09-23-responsive-nav-bar.markdown

 title: "Tutorial: Making a Responsive Navigation Bar"
 date: 2015-09-23 17:00:00
 excerpt: >
  If you want to incorporate some jQuery into your site, you can take it one step further with a nav bar that has some functionality.
-Here is a tutorial the will help.
+Here is a tutorial that will help.
 ---

 Earlier, I showed you [how to make a nav bar from scratch using just HTML and CSS](http://rookie-dev.herokuapp.com/2015/06/24/nav-bar.html).
 I really believe creating a nav bar is a great first project for anyone learning about HTML and CSS/SCSS.
 Now, if you want to incorporate some jQuery into your site, you can take the project one step further with a nav bar that has some functionality.